Guy Spier: Career

 Spier has regularly advocated for probity and modesty in the management of financial firms.
 In 2008, Spier published a paper along with Peter Sinclair and Tom Skinner on "Bonuses, Credit Rating Agencies and the Credit Crunch" which argued that part of the cause of the 2008 crisis was short-termism leading to the miscalculation of bonuses at credit rating and other financial firms.
 He has also strongly advocated in favor of zero management fees when it comes to professional investment management.
-Spier has advocated for Switzerland to become a centre of true investing excellence, writing "while Switzerland’s biotech, health and technology clusters are extraordinarily well developed, Swiss private banking still has a long way to go".
+Spier has advocated for Switzerland to become a centre of true investing excellence, writing "while Switzerland's biotech, health and technology clusters are extraordinarily well developed, Swiss private banking still has a long way to go".

 In 2003, along with David Einhorn, Bill Ackman, and Whitney Tilson, Spier became the target of investigations by Eliot Spitzer, then the New York Attorney General, as well as by the U.S. Securities and Exchange Commission regarding short sales of Farmer Mac, MBIA, and Allied Capital.
-The meltdown of these companies during the late-2000s financial crisis vindicated their short thesis and became the subject of books by Ackman and Einhorn.
+The meltdown of these companies during the 2008 financial crisis vindicated their short thesis and became the subject of books by Ackman and Einhorn.

 In 2014, Palgrave MacMillan published The Education of a Value Investor which narrates Spier's early career struggles in investment banking on Wall Street and his transformation into a value investor.
 The book has sold more than 175,000 copies in English and has been translated into Spanish, German, Japanese, Korean, Chinese, Polish, Hebrew, and Vietnamese.

-In 2016, Spier, along with Phil Town and Matthew P. Peterson, successfully petitioned Judge Sontchi at the Delaware Court of Bankruptcy to form an official committee of equity holders of Horsehead Corporation which had filed for bankruptcy earlier that year.
+In 2016, Spier, along with Phil Town and Matthew Peterson, successfully petitioned Judge Sontchi at the Delaware Court of Bankruptcy to form an official committee of equity holders of head Corporation which had filed for bankruptcy earlier that year.

 In 2019, in a YouTube interview with Tilman Versch of ValueDACH, Spier likened the art of stock picking to "drunks in bars" also referencing Dan Bilzerian.

 In 2020, Spier hosted a panel on "The Future of Intelligent Investing" with Niall Ferguson, Sandy Climan, and Daniel Aegerter.

 Spier hosts an annual investment conference in Klosters called "VALUEx".
-Attendees have included Joe Chapman and Richard Reese, the former CEO of Iron Mountain.
+Attendees have included Joe Chapman, Richard Reese, the former CEO of Iron Mountain, and Robert Leitz.